Luflosi/Bachelor-Thesis/README.md

 - Execute `nix build github:Luflosi/Bachelor-Thesis` (no need to clone this repo)
 - Look at the files in `./result`

+## To run the most basic experiment and then compute some statistics:
+- Execute `nix build github:Luflosi/Bachelor-Thesis#analysis` (no need to clone this repo)
+- Look at the files in `./result`

 ## Build the report PDF:
 - Execute `nix build github:Luflosi/Bachelor-Thesis#report` (no need to clone this repo)
 - Look at the PDF in `./result`